Empty homes and area improvements

 - Let the property, either privately or through a letting agent.

 The Council would prefer to bring a property back in to use through a negotiated process and provision of support and incentives.
-However, if the owner is not interested in the offers of assistance that might be available and they continue to leave their property empty, the Council will give consideration to the use of enforcement action from the different powers which are listed above.
+However, if the owner is not interested in the offers of assistance that might be available and they continue to leave their property empty, the Council will give consideration to the use of enforcement action from the different powers listed.

 Contact us about an empty home